SwapnilPande/GazeTracking/iTracker/README.md

 	* `prexistingModelPath`: Location of the partially trained model, only read if `loadPrexistingmodel` is `true` (can be empty string otherwise)
 	* `trainLogFile`: Location of the log file associated with the trained model, only read if `loadPrexistingmodel` is `true` (can be empty string otherwise)
 * `trainingHyperparameters`: Contains all of the hyperparamters to use when training - will be disregarded if `loadPrexistingmodel` is `true`
 	* `learningRate`: Learning rate to use.
 Can either be a number, or a JSON object to schedule the learning rate to change.
 If passing the JSON object, the key of the object is the epoch at which to set the learning rate (0-indexed), and the value is the learning rate.
 NOTE: You must include a learning rate for epoch 0.
-Example
+	Example:
 	```
 	"learningRate" :
 		{